Antoine Gekiere, MSc student

 Alex Matthews, MRes student

 Alex did his undergraduate degree at the Royal Agricultural University.
 In his Masters he examined the impacts of parasites and pesticides on bumblebees.
-He's now exploring a career in agriculture.
+He's now a technical specialist at Fargro Ltd.

 Tom Oliver, MRes student